alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

 While I was on the train home, I had an idea for a fun art project.
 I sketched it out on a napkin, got it working, posted a few pictures on Twitter, then put it down.

-Today I'm sitting in the foyer of the Birmingham Symphony Hall, ready to watch her play in another band at [the British Open][open].
+On Saturday I was sitting in the foyer of the Birmingham Symphony Hall, ready to watch her play in another band at [the British Open][open].
-While I'm waiting for her to start, I have some time to revisit those ideas, and write them up properly.
+While I was waiting for her to start, I had some time to revisit those ideas, and write them up properly.

 (There's a lesson here about how art begets more art.)